In this article

 Best overall pillow for neck pain

-Fill type: Polyfill | Loft: Medium | Firmness: Firm | Care instructions: Hand-wash only
+Fill type: Polyfill | Firmness: Firm | Loft: High or medium | Shape: Cervical | Care instructions: Hand-wash and lay flat to dry

-Cushner says the best pillow for neck and shoulder pain is “firm enough to hold the head at a healthy angle but soft enough to alleviate pressure points.”
-Ideal for back and side sleepers, this cervical pillow from Core Products has two different-sized bolsters on either side that offer more or less neck support, depending on your preference.
-If you’re a back sleeper, the valley in the middle cradles your head while the bolsters support your neck, keeping your upper body and spine in the right alignment.
+This cervical pillow from Core Products has two different-sized bolsters on either side that offer more or less neck support, depending on your preference.
+It’s ideal for back and side sleepers in particular: If you’re a back sleeper, the valley in the middle cradles your head while the bolsters support your neck, keeping your upper body and spine in the right alignment.
 If you’re a side sleeper, you can lay your head on the pillow’s raised sides.
-Since this type of pillow shape can take some getting used to, the brand suggests that you acclimate to the smaller-diameter bolster first, even alternating between this pillow and your current pillow at first, and adjust from there.
-The pillow comes in three sizes and two colors.
+Meanwhile, if you’re a stomach sleeper, you might consider using it as a something of a training tool, to help you learn to sleep more on your side or your back.

 Best memory-foam pillow for neck pain

-Fill type: Memory foam | Loft: High, medium, or low | Firmness: Firm | Care instructions: Machine-washable cover
+Fill type: Memory foam | Firmness: Firm | Loft: High, medium, or low | Shape: Rectangular and sloped | Care instructions: Machine-washable cover

 Best neck-support pillow for side sleepers

-Fill type: Memory foam | Loft: High | Firmness: Firm | Care instructions: Machine-washable cover
+Fill type: Memory foam | Firmness: Firm | Loft: High | Shape: Square | Care instructions: Machine-washable cover

 One of our favorite pillows for side sleepers, the Pillow Cube’s defining characteristic is its square shape, designed to maintain a 90-degree angle between your head and shoulders and relieve pressure on your neck.
-Made of structurally firm carbon-core memory foam that is naturally antimicrobial and designed to cradle your head while holding its shape, the Pillow Cube is encased in a cooling, machine-washable cover.
 You can choose from three sizes — standard, thin, or thick — depending on your height.
-The standard size can accommodate people who are six-foot-three or shorter, the thin size is ideal for people under five-foot-three, and the thick size is for people six-foot-four and taller.
-If you sleep exceptionally hot and need a bit more in the temperature-regulation department, the brand also sells a cooling version of the pillow that it says will help you sleep up to ten degrees cooler.
+The standard size is for people who are between five-foot-four and six-foot-three in height, the thin size is for people who are five-foot-three and shorter, and the thick size is for people who are six-foot-four and taller.
+Former Strategist writer Latifah Miles, who’s five-foot-ten, slept on the standard size and found that despite feeling quite firm, the foam still conformed to her head shape for customized support.
+Miles sleeps on her side most of the night, but if you tend to flip between your side and back, the cube has the potential to throw your neck out of whack in any other position than your side.

 Best neck-support pillow for back sleepers

-Fill type: Gel-infused memory foam | Loft: Low | Firmness: Medium-firm | Care instructions: Machine washable cover
+Fill type: Gel-infused memory foam | Firmness: Medium-firm | Loft: Low | Shape: Rectangular | Care instructions: Machine-washable cover

-Best cervical roll bolster pillow for neck pain
+Best cervical-roll bolster pillow for neck pain

-Fill type: Solid memory-foam fill | Loft: Medium-high | Firmness: Firm | Care instructions: Machine-washable cover
+Fill type: Memory foam | Firmness: Firm | Loft: Medium-high | Shape: Cylindrical | Care instructions: Machine-washable cover

 Best curved pillow for neck pain

-Fill type: Copper-infused gel memory foam | Loft: Adjustable | Firmness: Adjustable | Care instructions: Machine-washable cover
+Fill type: Copper-infused gel memory foam | Firmness: Adjustable | Loft: Adjustable | Shape: Curved | Care instructions: Machine-washable cover

 If you’re a side sleeper or back sleeper who needs extra neck support and shoulder pressure relief, a curved pillow like this one by Scrumptious can help you achieve pain-free alignment.
 Filled with copper-infused gel memory foam, the pillow naturally pulls heat away from your body so you don’t overheat while you sleep.
 The pillow can be adjusted by removing or adding filling for more customized support.